stephanecollot/sparkmon/README.rst

 License
 -------

-Distributed under the terms of the `Apache 2.0 license`_, *sparkmon* is free and open source software.
+Distributed under the terms of the `MIT license`_, *sparkmon* is free and open source software.